reuters-graphics/yaks/README.md

 # Yaks

-Basic configs for common tools that should save a bit of time when setting up new projects.
+Basic configs for common tools the way we like them at Reuters Graphics.
 [Read the docs.](https://reuters-graphics.github.io/yaks/)

 ![A yak in a barber's chair](./yak.png)